natdm/bswap/README.md

 NavBuffer will do the exact same as SwapBuffer, except it will send you to that buffer and not swap the contents.

 ![Nav Example](/images/nav.gif)

+## `DeleteBuffer()`

+DeleteBuffer is a convenience wrapper around `:bdelete`.
+It labels all the open windows except the current one, and you select the one in which to delete.

 ## Options